One important key to success is self-confidence. An important key to self-confidence is preparation!

-Did you know that you may have the right, during your notice period, to paid time off for interviews?
+Did you know?
+You may have the right, during your notice period, to paid time off for interviews.
 It is not French law that allows this, but rather your collective bargaining agreement “CBA”.
 Check your CBA to see if you can attend interviews during your paid working hours.

 THE THREE TRUE INTERVIEW QUESTIONS!

 All questions are just other ways of asking one of the three questions below.
 Remember this and questions will become easier to answer.

 1. Can you do the job?
 (Do you have the hard skills?)

 2. Will you love the job?
 (Are you motivated?
 Will you stay a sufficient amount of time to make our investment in you profitable?)

 3. Do I like you?
 (Do you have the soft skills?
 Will you fit in?
 Are we on the same wave length?)